coiled/benchmarks/README.md

 #### Test for regressions

-Now that your editable install is bisecting, run a test or subset of tests which demonstrate the regression.
+Now that your editable install is bisecting, run a test or subset of tests which demonstrate the regression in your `coiled-runtime` terminal.
 Presume that `tests/benchmarks/test_parquet.py::test_write_wide_data` is such a test:

 ```bash